Ottoman Empire: Music and performing arts

 Ottoman classical music was an important part of the education of the Ottoman elite.
 A number of the Ottoman sultans have accomplished musicians and composers themselves, such as Selim III, whose compositions are often still performed today.
 Ottoman classical music arose largely from a confluence of Byzantine music, Armenian music, Arabic music, and Persian music.
-Compositionally, it is organized around rhythmic units called usul, which are somewhat similar to meter in Western music, and melodic units called makam, which bear some resemblance to Western musical modes.
+Compositionally, it is organised around rhythmic units called usul, which are somewhat similar to metre in Western music, and melodic units called makam, which bear some resemblance to Western musical modes.

 The instruments used are a mixture of Anatolian and Central Asian instruments (the saz, the bağlama, the kemence), other Middle Eastern instruments (the ud, the tanbur, the kanun, the ney), and—later in the tradition—Western instruments (the violin and the piano).
 Because of a geographic and cultural divide between the capital and other areas, two broadly distinct styles of music arose in the Ottoman Empire: Ottoman classical music and folk music.
 In the provinces, several different kinds of folk music were created.
 The most dominant regions with their distinguished musical styles are Balkan-Thracian Türküs, North-Eastern (Laz) Türküs, Aegean Türküs, Central Anatolian Türküs, Eastern Anatolian Türküs, and Caucasian Türküs.
 Some of the distinctive styles were: Janissary music, Roma music, Belly dance, Turkish folk music.

 The traditional shadow play called Karagöz and Hacivat was widespread throughout the Ottoman Empire and featured characters representing all of the major ethnic and social groups in that culture.
 It was performed by a single puppet master, who voiced all of the characters, and accompanied by tambourine (def).
 Its origins are obscure, deriving perhaps from an older Egyptian tradition, or possibly from an Asian source.